Access and Inclusion

-The applied areas offered in the department cover a wide range of subjects, including comparative economic systems, economic development, economic history, corporate governance, corporate finance, environmental economics, game theory, health economics, history of economic thought, industrial organization, international economics, labor economics, money and banking, and public finance.
+The department offers courses that cover a wide range of subjects, including comparative economic systems, economic development, economic history, corporate governance, corporate finance, environmental economics, game theory, health economics, history of economic thought, industrial organization, international economics, labor economics, money and banking, and public finance.